-World’s first Nutella Cafe opens today in Chicago
+World’s first Nutella Cafe opens in Chicago

 CHICAGO — Nutella lovers can now head downtown for the cafe of their dreams.

-The world’s first Nutella Cafe opens on Michigan Avenue and Lake Street near Millennium Park.
+The world's first Nutella Cafe opened this morning on Michigan Avenue and Lake Street near Millennium Park.

-Ferraro says the the first 400 people in line will receive special surprises.
+The grand opening was held at 10 a.m. and the first 400 people in line were let in.
+They received special Nutella Cafe Chicago jars of their favorite treat, along with croissants.

+Some people arrived as early as 5 a.m. to wait for the cafe to open.
+The line extended around the corner.

 The two-level cafe will serve all kinds of Nutella treats, and also breakfast, lunch and dinner.